Intal Side Effects

 Other dosage forms:

-In addition to its needed effects, some unwanted effects may be caused by cromolyn (the active ingredient contained in Intal).
-In the event that any of these side effects do occur, they may require medical attention.
+Along with its needed effects, cromolyn (the active ingredient contained in Intal) may cause some unwanted effects.
+Although not all of these side effects may occur, if they do occur they may need medical attention.

 - Difficulty in swallowing

 - itching of skin

 - shortness of breath

 - swelling of face, lips, or eyelids

 - tightness in chest

 Some side effects of cromolyn may occur that usually do not need medical attention.
 These side effects may go away during treatment as your body adjusts to the medicine.
 Also, your health care professional may be able to tell you about ways to prevent or reduce some of these side effects.

 Check with your health care professional if any of the following side effects continue or are bothersome or if you have any questions about them: